gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

   - `--terragrunt-ignore-external-dependencies`: Dont attempt to include any external dependencies when running `*-all` commands

   - `--terragrunt-include-external-dependencies`: Include any external dependencies when running `*-all` without asking.

+  - `--terragrunt-check`: Run `hclfmt` in check only mode instead of actively overwriting the files.
+This will cause the command to exit with exit code 1 if there are any files that are not formatted.